p250045-SSR/FAST_UNIVERSITY_C_CODES_Assignments/README.md

 # FAST_UNIVERSITY_C_CODES_Assignments
+Hi!
+I’m Syed Shayan Rizvi, a Computer Science student at FAST University with a deep interest in programming, problem-solving, and Artificial Intelligence (AI).

+Over the past four years, I’ve built a strong foundation in C and C++, and I’m now expanding my skills in Python to dive deeper into AI and Machine Learning.

-I am Shayan.
-I’m a student at FAST University passionate about programming, problem solving, and Artificial Intelligence.
-I have 4 years of experience in C and C++, and I’m currently learning Python for AI/ML.
-My goal is to build intelligent systems and contribute to open-source AI projects.
+I love exploring how code can solve real-world problems and make systems smarter.
+My goal is to build intelligent technologies and contribute to open-source AI projects that create a meaningful impact.